"A Deep Dive Into The Experiential Learning Cycle: generalizing" is part five in a six-part series

 As the facilitator, your goal during this phase is to get participants making “generalizations”—reflections that are true in general, in life.
 You want to get them thinking about how what happened to them in that room could also impact what happens to them in their job, with their family, with their friends, etc.

-A few other tips for effectively facilitating the generalizing phase of the cycle:
+A few other tips on how to facilitate effectively the generalizing phase of the cycle:

 - As always, ask open-ended questions, rather than close-ended questions.
 Remember, close-ended questions allow participants to reply with a simple yes or no, and that makes the reflection process a bit more difficult.
 Open-ended questions, on the other hand, require the participant to explain their what/why/how, and that opens up the conversation much more quickly and easily.